gardener-attic/component-cli/docs/reference/components-cli_ctf_push.md

   -h, --help                     help for push
       --registry-config string   path to the dockerconfig.json with the oci registry authentication information --repo-ctx string          repository context url for component to upload.
 The repository url will be automatically added to the repository contexts.
+  -t, --tag stringArray          set additional tags on the oci artifact
 ```

 ### Options inherited from parent commands